 Who Is Chris Brown?

 Chris Brown became a teen heartthrob with R&B and pop hits that included "Run It!," "Kiss Kiss" and "Forever."
-In 2009, he physically assaulted his then-girlfriend, pop/dance star Rihanna, and found his songs dropped from radio.
+In 2009, he physically assaulted his then-girlfriend, pop/dance star Rihanna, and found his songs dropped from the radio.
 Afterward, Brown rediscovered success on the music charts, earning a Grammy for his 2011 album, F.A.M.E., but also continued to receive attention for brushes with the law.

 Singer Christopher Maurice Brown was born on May 5, 1989, in Tappahannock, Virginia.
 Brown became known for his smooth voice, amazing dance moves, boy-next-door charm and controversy surrounding his physical assault of former girlfriend Rihanna.
 Growing up in a small town of roughly 2,000 people, Brown enjoyed singing in his church choir and was inspired by such musical artists as Sam Cooke, Stevie Wonder and Michael Jackson.
 He also showed off his dance prowess by imitating the moves of another one of his idols, Usher.

 Brown was discovered by Tina Davis, who was working for Def Jam Recordings at the time.
 "The first thing that hit me was his unique voice," Davis told Billboard magazine.
 "I thought 'This kid is a star.'"
 Davis eventually became his manager and helped him land a deal with Jive Records, which had developed other young acts such as Britney Spears and 'N Sync and was home to other hip-hop and R & B stars such as R. Kelly, Usher and Kanye West.
-At the time of deal, Brown was only 15 years old.
+At the time of the deal, Brown was only 15 years old.

 Brown's self-titled album was released in November 2005 and quickly found its way into the charts.
 Working with established producers and songwriters, he had a No. 1 hit with "Run It!," which was co-written by Scott Storch and Sean Garrett.
 The track also featured a guest appearance by rapper Juelz Santana.
 More hits followed, including "Yo (Excuse Me Miss)" and "Gimme That," which was written by Garrett and Storch.